My Personal Experience with Women Lifting Heavy Weights

 That last section is a great segway into my next point: I can say with confidence that 100% of the women I know with the best physiques lift heavy weights, and some are even competitive powerlifters where the goal is to lift the heaviest weight your body possibly can.

 A great example would be Ben Bruno’s clientele.
 Look him up on Instagram if you’re interested.
-You’ll see the likes of celebrities such as Chelsea Handler, Jessica Biel, Kate Upton, among others all lifting heavy weight and getting into the best shape of their lives.
-Chelsea even had an Instagram post about how she was really hesitant at first, but realized over her time with Ben how wrong she was.
+You’ll see the likes of celebrities such as Chelsea Handler, Jessica Biel, Kate Upton, among others, all of these women are lifting heavy weights and none of them is bulky, actually, they are getting into the best shape of their lives.
+Chelsea even had an Instagram post about how she was really hesitant at first but realized over her time with Ben how wrong she was.

 Take-homes and Tips